Machinery & Technology

 As the combine harvests, it uses GPS technology and flow meters to record the tonnages in exact parts of the field.

-Tractors do not just provide the power to pull machinery, they are in effect, mini offices that are full of computers, with some tractors having three screens.
-In total the farm department has a fleet of five tractors.
-These tractors get replaced on a regular basis.
+Tractors do not just provide the power to pull machinery – they are mini offices full of computers, with some tractors having three screens.
+In total, the farm department has a fleet of five tractors which get replaced on a regular basis.